susangdufault/get-clean-data/README.md

-The Github repository https://github.com/susangdufault/get-clean-data forms part of my final assignment submission for the Coursera course Getting and Cleaning Data.
+This Github repository forms part of my final assignment submission for the Coursera course Getting and Cleaning Data.

 Data files for this assignment were downladed from: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip